Property Title Searches in California (CA)

 What Title Services are Included in a California Title Search?

-• Tax and assessment using the property’s parcel number
+• Tax and assessment details using the property’s parcel number

 • Ownership records via title deeds

-• Open deeds of trust and associated documents (including foreclosure documents, if applicable)
+• Open deeds of trust and associated documents (including any foreclosure documents)

-• Active judgments and liens that are filed in the county’s property records
+• Active judgments and liens filed in the county's property records

-• Any document filed within the scope of the search that affects the property
+• Any other documents filed that impact the property

 How Much is a Title Search in California?